Jane Austen, My Best Friend

 The Writing Life

 Into the Wilderness, my first published novel, received the 2011 Independent Publisher’s Gold Medal for Regional Fiction and was recognized by the Vermont Library Association for its “Sense of Place.”
-I’m currently working on both a novel and a memoir, and I blog weekly at Living in Place.
+I’m currently working on a memoir about learning to hunt, the other two novels in The Orton Trilogy, and blogging about Living in Place

 Living My Dream